2. Steam Powered Electricity

 Nuclear power relies on isotopes (for a refresher on isotopes see Chapter 3B.5) for energy production.
 However, the reliance is not on isotopes that will be long lasting and stable in the environment, but rather on isotopes that will break down.
 These isotopes are called radioactive isotopes, and they have a less stable nucleus that is susceptible to breaking down and emitting radiation and energy in a process called nuclear fission.
 Capturing this energy is how nuclear power plants generate electricity.

 While all elements have isotopes, not all isotopes are radioactive and not all radioactive isotopes are useful for generating the energy required for electricity production.
 The most common isotope used for nuclear power is uranium 235, or U-235 (or 235U).
 It is useful because it has a large nucleus (92 protons and 143 neutrons) and releases a lot of energy during fission.
 However, it accounts for only 0.7% of uranium.
-The other main isotope of uranium, U-238, is far more common accounting for most of the remaining 99.3% of all uranium.
+The other main isotope of uranium, U-238, is far more common, accounting for most of the remaining 99.3% of all uranium.
 In order for U-235 to be useful as a fuel in a typical nuclear reactor it must be concentrated to 3-5%; this is called enrichment.
 U-235 must be enriched to greater than 20% to be used in submarine nuclear reactors or to be used in atomic weapons.

 Enrichment of uranium is the main technical challenge in developing nuclear power.
 Separating uranium (of all types) from other elements is a relatively easy step as all isotopes of uranium behave the same and therefore can be chemically separated.
 Separating different isotopes from each other requires techniques that rely on the very small differences in atomic mass between the isotopes and uses techniques such as centrifuges and mass spectrometry.

 Once the uranium has been suitably enriched it is manufactured into fuel rods that are used inside a nuclear reactor.
-The nuclear reaction starts with slow moving electrons being introduced inside the nuclear reactor.
+The nuclear reaction starts with slow moving neutrons being introduced inside the nuclear reactor.
 These slow neutrons collide with the nucleus of a U-235 causing it to split apart into smaller molecules called fission products and releasing large amounts of heat energy.
 Several neutrons are also released during fission, which can then collide with other U-235 molecules leading to a chain reaction (Figure 3C.2.8).
 This chain reaction allows the process to become self-sustaining once it has started.

 Illustration showing nuclear fission reaction.
 A slow moving electron collides with the nucleus of a U-235 atom.
 This causes the atom to split into 2 fission products and releases 3 neutrons and lots of heat energy.